 Option 1: Plywood Base

-Create a stable foundation on carpet.
+Create a rigid foundation on top of the carpet.

 What to do: